cairo-book/cairo-book/src/ch15-00-dictionaries.md

 The `Destruct<T>` trait represents another way of removing instances out of scope apart from `Drop<T>`.
 The main difference between these two is that `Drop<T>` is treated as a no-op operation, meaning it does not generate new CASM while `Destruct<T>` does not have this restriction.
 The only type which actively uses the `Destruct<T>` trait is `Felt252Dict<T>`, for every other type `Destruct<T>` and `Drop<T>` are synonyms.
 You can read more about these traits in [Drop and Destruct](/appendix-03-derivable-traits.md#drop-and-destruct).

-In the following section, we will have a hands-on example using the `Destruct<T>` trait.
+Later in [Dictionaries as Struct Members](#dictionaries-as-struct-members), we will have a hands-on example where we implement the `Destruct<T>` trait for a custom type.

 ## More Dictionaries

 Up to this point, we have given a comprehensive overview of the functionality of `Felt252Dict<T>` as well as how and why it is implemented in a certain way.
 If you haven't understood all of it, don't worry because in this section we will have some more examples using dictionaries.

 We will start by explaining the `entry` method which is part of a dictionary basic functionality included in `Felt252DictTrait<T>` which we didn't mention at the beginning.
-Soon after, we will see examples of how `Felt252Dict<T>` interacts with other types such as structs and enums.
+Soon after, we will see examples of how `Felt252Dict<T>` [interacts](#dictionaries-of-complex-types) with other complex types such as `Array<T>` and how to [implement](#dictionaries-as-struct-members) a struct with a dictionary as a member.

 ### Entry and Finalize